 Authors have often asked what types of articles are suitable for publication in FCR.
 The following categories are to guide potential authors as to the kinds of articles that FCR publishes.
 The categories are not intended to limit authors but instead provide a general idea about the kinds of articles that FCR considers.
 Category descriptions include the type of article in the category, requirements specific to each category, and an example of the background of the members of the editorial staff or board who are likely to review that type of article for publication.

-1. Perspectives: Informed and thoughtful opinions regarding previous issues or other relevant areas of interest.
+1. Perspectives: Informed and thoughtful analyses regarding previous issues or other relevant areas of interest.
 Perspectives articles cover important themes and ideas in FCR s area of interest, even if controversial.
-They should be thought provoking.
+They should be thought provoking and well analyzed.
 Some examples include commentary on the rights of children, divorce reform, the role of the family court judge, ethics in family law practice, family law legal education, and foster care reform.
 Authors can have any professional background.
 These articles are maximum 10–15 pages double-spaced and do not require copious footnotes.
-The editor and associate editor in chief generally review these articles.
+The editor(s) and associate editor in chief generally reviews these articles.

-4. Empirical Research: This category of articles includes original empirical research or reviews of empirical research that furthers public policy and interdisciplinary dialogue in FCR ʼs areas of interest.
+4. Empirical Research: This category of articles includes original empirical research or reviews of empirical research that further public policy and interdisciplinary dialogue in FCRʼs areas of interest.
 Examples of articles in this category include reviews of research on domestic violence, child abuse, supervised visitation, mediation, and empirically focused pieces on the impact of divorce on children.
 These articles are written mainly by researchers in social science, psychology, alternative dispute resolution, and other relevant fields.
 Articles in this category should describe the public policy implications of the research that is being discussed and should generally contain a review of relevant literature.
-This category of article is primarily reviewed by social science experts with assistance from lawyers to assess practical and policy implications of the research and the validity of any legal discussion.
+This category of article is primarily reviewed by social science experts with assistance from lawyers to assess practical and policy implications of the research and the validity of any legal discussion

-6. Book Reviews: These reviews are critical examinations of important topics and not simply summaries of recently published books.
-FCR selects books to review based on its criteria concerning the significance of the book to its field.
-Book reviews do not go through the peer editorial process and the editor chooses the book reviewers.
+6. Book Reviews: These reviews are critical examinations and not simply summaries of recently published books.
+The FCR selects books to review based on its criteria concerning the significance of the book to its field.
+Book reviews do not go through the peer editorial process and the editor(s) choose the book reviewers.
 This category is subject to FCRʼs existing policy on book reviews.
-Book review policy (PDF).